fllstck/yew-interaction/README.md

 # Yew Interaction

-An example web application build with the Yew framework.
+An example web application build with [the Yew framework](https://yew.rs/docs/en/).

 It illustrates interactions.

 ## Counter Component

-The counter component displays a number that can be incremented and decremented with clicks on two buttons.
+This component displays a number that can be incremented and decremented with clicks on two buttons.

 ## Text Component

-The text component is a text-area that updates its own content with upper-case text on input.
+This component is a text-area that updates its own content with upper-case text on input.

 ## Prerequisites